hserge/installers/README.md

 # installers
-Generic shell scripts to install apps on linux
+Generic shell scripts to install apps on linux.

-Scripts can be run remotly one of these ways:
+Scripts can be run remotely one of these ways:
 ```sh
 bash <(curl -s http://mywebsite.com/myscript.txt)
 bash <(wget -qO- http://mywebsite.com/myscript.txt)